jump-dev/JuMP.jl/docs/src/background/algebraic_modeling_languages.md

 ### Part III: JuMP to MathOptInterface

-In the third step, JuMP converts the functional form of the problem, i.e., `nonalgebraic_knapsack`, into the MathOptInterface API.
-That looks like this:
+In the third step, JuMP converts the functional form of the problem, i.e., `nonalgebraic_knapsack`, into the MathOptInterface API:
 ```jldoctest
 julia> using MathOptInterface, GLPK